WHEN CAN PSYCHOTHERAPY & COUNSELLING HELP?

 You can expect to be treated with respect, honesty and compassion in a safe and supportive therapeutic space.

 Through a here-and-now, present moment, approach we will engage in authentic interactions and honest dialogue.
 Sometimes, therapy can be emotionally challenging as different feelings naturally arise as you go through aspects of your life story or deep dark spaces.
 I will be there to support, listen, and understand you.
-Sometimes I might respectfully challenge you and ask you to role play a different response to a challenge or to try something new until the next session.
+Sometimes I might respectfully challenge you and, with your consent, ask you to role play a different response to a challenge or to try something new until the next session.

 Through the whole therapeutic process, you’ll gain awareness of how you create your reality and experience; your self-defeating beliefs; and your ability to make contact and be authentic in your interactions.
 You will become more aware of your body and where you block your energy.
 You will learn “creative adjustments” to seemingly impossible situations.
 You’ll (re)discover your inner wisdom, strengths and abilities and also become aware of your patterns and behaviour.